-Troubleshoot object synchronization with Azure AD Connect sync
+Troubleshoot object synchronization with Microsoft Entra Connect Sync

 This article provides steps for troubleshooting issues with object synchronization by using the troubleshooting task.
-To see how troubleshooting works in Azure Active Directory (Azure AD) Connect, watch this short video.
+To see how troubleshooting works in Microsoft Entra Connect, watch a short video.

-For Azure AD Connect deployment with version 1.1.749.0 or higher, use the troubleshooting task in the wizard to troubleshoot object synchronization issues.
-For earlier versions, please troubleshoot manually as described here.
+For Microsoft Entra Connect deployments of version 1.1.749.0 or later, use the troubleshooting task in the wizard to troubleshoot object sync issues.
+For earlier versions, you can troubleshoot manually.

 Run the troubleshooting task in the wizard

-- Open a new Windows PowerShell session on your Azure AD Connect server with the Run as Administrator option.
+- Open a new Windows PowerShell session on your Microsoft Entra Connect server by using the Run as Administrator option.

-- Navigate to the Additional Tasks page, select Troubleshoot, and click Next.
+- Go to Additional Tasks > Troubleshoot, and then select Next.

-- On the Troubleshooting page, click Launch to start the troubleshooting menu in PowerShell.
+- On the Troubleshooting page, select Launch to start the troubleshooting menu in PowerShell.

 - In the main menu, select Troubleshoot Object Synchronization.

-- Object Distinguished Name – This is the distinguished name of the object that needs troubleshooting
+- Object Distinguished Name: The distinguished name of the object that needs troubleshooting.

-- AD Connector Name – This is the name of the AD forest where the above object resides.
+- AD Connector Name: The name of the Windows Server Active Directory (Windows Server AD) forest where the object resides.

-- Azure AD tenant Hybrid Identity Administrator credentials
+- Microsoft Entra tenant Hybrid Identity Administrator credentials.

 Understand the results of the troubleshooting task